tarique1988/node-express-mongo-template/Readme.md

-# Mongo Express Node Template
+# Node-Express-Mongo Template

-This is a simple template for a Mongo-Express-Node API development.
+This is a simple template for a `Node-Express-Mongo` API development.
+Please read the usage section for details on how to use it.

 ## What's included